 The theme for the first year is "Biological Poverty: Human imprints on the tree of life."
 Future years' themes will cover: ‘The Future of Engineered Ecosystems: Crops’ and ‘The Anthropocene as the Homogene: Disease, invasive species and globalization’

-Thursday, October 27 - "Can Conservation Biology Survive the Anthropocene?"
+Thursday, October 27 - WATCH VIDEO

 With panelists JON HOEKSTRA, Executive Director, Mountains to Sound Greenway Trust; PETER KAREIVA, Director, Institute of the Environment and Sustainability, UCLA; and M. SANJAYAN, Executive Vice President and Senior Scientist, Conservation International.